arunwidjaja/arunwidjaja/README.md

 ## About Me

 Thanks for visiting my profile!
 I'm a software engineer specializing in FinTech and data science applications.
-I'm currently working on backend at Autopilot, as well as a few personal projects implementing Generative AI.
+I'm currently working on a few personal projects implementing Generative AI.

 When I'm not working or maintaining my home server, I enjoy reading, staying active, and connecting with the outdoors.